Krozark/Kraggne/README.md

     name = kraggne-[item-slug]
     url = item.url
-    view = Kraggne.view.GenericView (or GenericFormView if a form is link to the item) template = Kraggne/Generic[Form]Page.html (depend of the view) or the the template link to the item context :
+    view = Kraggne.view.GenericView (or GenericFormView if a form is link to the item) in the form it can be url,named url,detail('url',app.model),include(app.model) template = Kraggne/Generic[Form]Page.html (depend of the view) or the the template link to the item context :
         context["page"] = current menuItem